blackPantherOS/PyCoder/README.md

 PyCoder - The LightWare Python IDE based on Qt5
 =====
-   Developing by blackPanther OS Project - www.blackpanther.hu
+   Developing by blackPanther Project - <a href="http://blackpanther.hu">blackpanther.hu</a>
-   Credits: Harrison Amoatey (Qt4 version development)
+   Credits: Harrison Amoatey, Miklos Horvath

 ##  Python 3 IDE

 PyCoder seeks to simplify the process of development in python by means of: